homel-dev/eos/docs/04_execution_architecture.md

 ## 6. Relentless Rekrow (Execution View)

 Relentless Rekrow is the execution component.
-Its architecture is the canonical **Planner → Slicer → Worker** model (manifest §10), where the Worker orchestrates an inner execution loop.
+Its architecture is the canonical **Planner → Slicer → Worker** model (defined in this document; it originated in the project’s foundational manifest), where the Worker orchestrates an inner execution loop.
 The roles split across two tiers:

 ```mermaid
 flowchart TB